ondat/documentation/docs/operations/using-rolling-upgrades.md

 > ⚠️ If your volume does not have any replicas, the rolling upgrades feature will not start on any StorageOS node until you have one or more replicas on all your volumes.

-> ⚠️ This feature supports the following platforms: AWS EKS, Google Anthos, Google GKE, Microsoft Azure, Openshift and Rancher.
+> ⚠️ This feature supports the following platforms: Google Anthos, Google GKE with future support to be expanded to Amazon EKS, Openshift and Rancher.

 > ⚠️ For Openshift: The PDB feature is only stable in kubernetes v1.21+ and Openshift v4.8+.